 The load size of the generator will impact how long it can run on gas.
 Nonetheless, the generator should operate for about 8 hours on 5 gallons of gas.
 The make of the generator could also be a distinguishing factor since some can run longer than others.

-A dual fuel generator with propane as its intended fuel will keep running until the propane supply runs out.
+A dual-fuel generator with propane as its intended fuel will continue to run until the propane supply is depleted.

 In this case, if you have a 20lb propane tank, the generator should run for approximately 5 hours.
 Of course, a larger tank size with enough propane supply will provide more running hours.

-A 20 lb propane tank should keep a propane generator running for 5 hours.
+A 20-pound propane tank should be sufficient to keep a propane generator running for approximately 5 hours.
 The size of the generator and the amount of load will impact the generator’s running time.

 On average, a 100lb propane tank should keep the generator running for approximately 24 hours.
 However, this depends on the size of the generator.
-A smaller generator could last longer because of its lower propane consumption.
+A smaller generator may last longer due to its lower propane consumption.

 A 40 lb (5 gallons) tank capacity should keep the generator running for about 8 hours.
-Typically, you will find smaller generators, 6 to 8 kW, using a 40 lb tank size.
+Typically, you will find smaller generators, ranging from 6 to 8 kW, that use a 40 lb tank size.

 However, the size of the generator can impact propane consumption.
-Besides, if the load size is larger, the generator might not run the 8 hours mentioned.
+Additionally, if the load size is larger, the generator may not run for the specified 8 hours.

 How Long Will a Generator Run on a 120-Gallon Propane Tank?

-A generator that is well maintained will continue running for as long as it can until its fuel supply runs out.
+A well-maintained generator will continue running for as long as possible until its fuel supply is depleted.
 A 120-gallon tank generator is an ideal choice for home usage.
 This generator can cover power outages for one or two days.

-The size of the generator will have an impact on the running time.
+The size of the generator will affect the running time.
 Assuming that there is an average of 50% load, the following estimates should help you:

-• 16kW generator should give you enough backup for roughly 59 hours.
+- 16kW generator should provide sufficient backup for approximately 59 hours.

-So, the size of the generator matters a lot when comparing the running times depending on the tank’s capacity.
+Therefore, the size of the generator significantly affects the running times, depending on the tank’s capacity.

 How Long Can a Generator Run on a 250-Gallon Propane Tank?